Ted0623/thesis_jup/readme.md

 # Thesis Jupyter notebook
-This repository will contain the notebook for my thesis code as well as the thought process and explanation for the data exploration, preprocessing, modeling, and evaluation.
+This repository is a work in progress and will contain the notebook for my thesis code as well as the thought process and explanations for data exploration, preprocessing, modeling, and evaluation.